 All of the craziness has been a result of my job.
 And, I wouldn’t change a thing.
 My schedule challenged me to make sure I was doing my most delicate and precise carving, creating large pockets of time to fulfill obligations to my clients and strategically designed moments to make sure my family had everything they needed from me.
 In the end, the house looked like a tornado hit, and there were not a lot of clean clothes for anyone to choose from.
 But everyone got the pieces of me they needed most.
 And, that’s what matters more to me than a clean house.
 (In confidence, I tell you the disastrous house and piles of laundry make me feel like I can’t breathe.
 At all.
 They make me twitch.
 A lot.
 But you didn’t hear that from me.)

 Toward the end of last week, some troubling issues that had recently begun brewing bubbled to the surface and suddenly required immediate attention.
 While one year ago my son’s after school injury was the greatest test of my sobriety to date, this most recent challenge blew it away.
 No question.
 Without going into specifics, let’s just say it became abundantly clear that there will be certain adults in my children’s lives who do not understand or respect my effort to not only remain sober but to also recover out loud.
 People to whom my recovery from addiction makes me less credible and less valuable.
 I can’t say I’m surprised, but I am wildly disappointed.
-The day after a wonderful article came out about me, life in our home was thrust under a microscope by someone who should absolutely know better … someone who had the tools to do it … and to do it quickly and easily … and to do it to excess … and to cross boundaries.
+The day after a wonderful article came out about me (no longer available online), life in our home was thrust under a microscope by someone who should absolutely know better … someone who had the tools to do it … and to do it quickly and easily … and to do it to excess … and to cross boundaries.

 I have always said my greatest worry about sharing my story was whether or not it would have implications on my business, and in turn my livelihood, should the professional job I do to support my family ever be questioned.
 However, what I did not foresee is that, in reality, my greatest fear is how my recovering out loud out will inevitably impact my children in some way, shape, or form.
 For the first time, someone validated that fear.